‘No guitars in sight’ at R&B-heavy Grammys

 ‘My guitar gently weeps’

 Yes, say some — and it’s about time.
-Music has never been about just one instrument, and right now the most exciting sounds are coming from elsewhere.
+Music has never been about just one instrument.
 It is right that institutions like the Grammys reflect that and celebrate it.
-Mourning some “golden age” in music just means you miss the amazing things happening right in front of you.
+Mourning some “golden age” in music just means you miss what is happening right in front of you.

 Maybe that is true for music critics, argue others — but in the real world, the guitar is still king.
-The instruments are cheap and versatile.
-They instantly offer rhythm and melody.
-Best of all, they are quick to learn.
+It instantly offers rhythm and melody, it can be played alongside singing, and it is quick to learn.
 As one fanzine put it in the 1970s: “This is a chord.
 This is another.
 This is a third.
 Now form a band.”
-The idea that that is over is nonsense.

 - Are guitars still cool?